Genetic base editing treats sickle cell disease in mice

-Category: Environment Hits: 1Sickle cell disease leads to chronic pain, organ failure, and early death in patients worldwide.
+Category: Environment Hits: 3Sickle cell disease leads to chronic pain, organ failure, and early death in patients worldwide.
 A team has demonstrated a gene editing approach that efficiently corrects the mutation underlying SCD in patient blood stem cells and in mice.
 This treatment rescued disease symptoms in animal models, enabling long-lasting production of healthy blood cells, and could inspire a therapeutic strategy for SCD.

 Read more https://www.sciencedaily.com/releases/2021/06/210603171156.htm